RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-21-Invoke-AzureRmVmScript.md

 I ask around.
 I join an [Azure Slack team](azured.io).
 Crickets.
 Someone finally responds:  Azure Runbooks or Hybrid Runbook Workers might work.
 I could be wrong, but I couldn't find anything that would let me run a PowerShell script on an Azure VM, without configuring remoting or registering a hybrid runbook worker on each VM.

 Back to custom script extensions.
-I can deal with the limitations.
+We can deal with the limitations.
 A few minutes later, updates are disabled.
 The customer already ran through and checked for restarted systems, so they're good to go, no list needed.

 I have this nagging feeling.
 I need to be able to run a command and get the output back.
-I'm not about to log into 50 systems manually if something else comes up.
+We're not about to RDP into 50 systems manually if something else comes up.
 We already have the building blocks from executing the CustomScriptExtension to configure updates, all we need to do is abstract out each step of the process.

 I check the Azure Slack team one more time.
 I'm a fan of using existing libraries, and contributing to them if they need a bit more functionality.
 No luck.